ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 even get rid of the BLAS library without losing functionality.
-One could write an implementation of BLAS 3 operations, like dense matrix-matrix multiply, directly to a matrix abstraction like `mdspan`, and still get performance close to that of a fully optimized vendor-implemented BLAS library.
-See Andrew Lumsdaine’s Kona 2019 presentation, for example [CITE].
+One could write an implementation of BLAS 3 operations, like dense matrix-matrix multiply, directly to a matrix abstraction like `mdspan`, and still get performance comparable with that of a fully optimized vendor-implemented BLAS library.
+That was already possible given the state of C++ compiler optimization 20 years ago; see e.g., [^4].

 The authors would be ecstatic to have a product like this available in the Standard Library.
 Nevertheless, some developers would encounter